Students Tell Their Stories

 Explore the unique opportunities offered in grades 5–8 such as community service, learning beyond the classroom, and a broad range of electives and extracurriculars.

-Get a comprehensive look at our teachers and coaches.
+Get to know our teachers and coaches.
 Includes our Teacher Feature video series, faculty by the numbers, and insight about specialists and fellows.

 Hear parents in their own words describe their experiences and explain why they chose Trinity over other schools.